omegaml/omegaml/docs/source/guide/cli/cloud.rst

       --plot            if specified use plotext library to plot (preliminary)

     Description:
-      om cloud is available for the omega|ml managed service at https://hub.omegaml.io
+      om cloud is available for the omega-ml managed service at https://hub.omegaml.io

       Logging in
       ----------